Our 31st Binsted Strawberry Fair

-We were happy to celebrate our 30th event welcoming the wider community in to enjoy our unique village.
+We will be happy to celebrate our 31st event welcoming the wider community in to enjoy our unique village.
 More than a thousand visitors on a Sunday afternoon in the Sussex summer sunshine, have helped us raise over £100,000 for 25 different charities.
-In 2017 we had a good wetting, but still they came and it was a joyous occasion and we raised over £6000.
+In 2017 we had a good wetting, but still they came.
+It was a joyous occasion and we raised over £6000.

 It all started with a Herb Festival in the churchyard in 1977, to raise money for new oak shingles for our tiny 12th-century church’s steeple.
 That was followed by our first Countryside Fair for charity, 34 years ago in 1983.
 Since 1988 it’s been a steady run of Strawberry Fairs, with villagers and other volunteers giving time, skill and produce every year to make a wonderful day out.